-Economics is a quantitative, policy oriented social science with a highly developed body of theory and a wide range of real-world applications.
+Economics is a quantitative, policy-oriented social science with a highly developed body of theory and a wide range of real-world applications.
 Economists seek to describe the process by which societies use scarce resources to attain societal goals and predict the consequences of changes in those processes.
-Theoretical models, understanding of economic and policy making institutions, quantitative analysis, and the examination of data are all part of this field of knowledge.
+Theoretical models, understanding of economic and policy-making institutions, quantitative analysis, and the examination of data embody this field of knowledge.

 In general, economists are interested in the economic behavior of individuals.
 Investigations of the daily decisions that consumers, workers, and firm managers make, as well as the interactions of such economic decisions in markets, is the subject of microeconomics.
 Macroeconomics refers to the analysis of economic activity of individuals aggregated over many markets.
 Some of the specific issues of macroeconomics include economic growth, inflation, recession, and unemployment.
-Finally, international economics investigates the interrelationships among different economies, and in particular studies the pattern of trade and payments between countries.
-Faculty fields of specialization include international trade/finance, natural resource and environmental economics, public economics, urban and regional economics, development economics, labor economics and demography, political economics, economic history, industrial organization/game theory, and econometrics.
+International economics investigates the interrelationships among different economies, and in particular, studies the pattern of trade and payments between countries.

-Join the CU Econ Club.
-For more information, visit the club's facebook webpage.
+CU Econ Club: for more information, visit the club's Facebook group.
 The faculty sponsor is Billy Mertens.

-Environmental and Natural Resources Emphasis: designed for economics majors who are considering careers in fields requiring a thorough understanding of a broad range of issues associated with business practices and public policies addressing natural resource use and environmental quality, including environmental regulation and compliance; energy production and consumption, development of energy, transportation, urban, rural and regional infrastructures.
-Environmental and Natural Resources Emphasis for students who started before Fall 2016.
+Environmental and Natural Resources Emphasis is designed for majors who are considering careers in fields addressing natural resource use and environmental quality, including environmental regulation and compliance; energy production and consumption, transportation, and urban, rural and regional infrastructures.

-International Emphasis: designed for economics majors who have an interest in taking courses with an international perspective both within the Economics Department and in other departments.
-This program is recommended for Economics majors who are considering careers in international fields, e.g. economic development, international law and diplomacy, international business, or international education.
-International Emphasis for students who started before Fall 2016.
+International Emphasis is designed for majors who have an interest taking courses with an international perspective and who are considering careers in international fields like economic development, international law and diplomacy, international business, or international education.